 The change has been slower with longer-dated FX-derivatives contracts, such as forwards.
-The longer the maturities, the fewer the transactions, and the harder it is to connect enough users simultaneously in order to get etrading to work.
+The longer the maturities, the fewer the transactions, and the harder it is to connect enough users simultaneously in order to get e-trading to work.
 But, tighter regulation is increasing costs, that asset managers are seeking to offset elsewhere.
 European regulators demand that they demonstrate that they are trading at the best possible price.
-E-trade, by connecting buyers with multiple dealers in an instant, as well as leaving a clear audit trail promises to achieve both.
-As long-dated contracts become more common, liquidity will be boosted.
+Etrade, by connecting buyers with multiple dealers in an instant, as well as leaving a clear audit trail achieves both.
+As long-dated contracts become more common. liquidity will be boosted.